17 April 2023 • 13 min read

 We can illustrate this by looking at the values of Bitcoin and Dogecoin.
 Bitcoin’s supply is capped at 21 million coins.
 New coins are minted at a fixed rate that is halved every four years.
 The halving event has become a highly anticipated event because every time Bitcoin has halved, the number of newly minted coins has corresponded with a significant price increase as it indicates a reduction in supply.
 For example, the first halving in 2012 saw an increase in the price of Bitcoin from $12 to approximately $964 one year later.

 The early days of cryptocurrency had very few competitors in the space, and that helped Bitcoin carve out a niche for itself that makes up more than half the crypto market by market capitalization.
-However, times are changing, and now there are over 18,000 cryptocurrencies on the market all vying for attention.
+However, times are changing, and now there are just under 23,000 cryptocurrencies on the market all vying for attention.

 New coins are launched every day as the barrier to entry is relatively low.
 However, creating a viable and successful project also requires building a network of users for that project.
 A project with a useful application can quickly build a network, especially if it improves upon a limitation of existing competition.
 If a new competitor gains steam, it takes value from its competition, sending the price of the incumbent down as its price moves up.